Differentiating frictionally locked asperities from kinematically coupled zones

-Even taking these limitations into account, most of our discussions will remain the same, including the very universal definition of locking and unlocking as the pre- and post-yield phases, asperity-topography correspondence, and arguably, long-term unlocking natures of some slow slip zones.
-While one should move to a higher resolution model as data increases, it seems appropriate to start with a relatively simple model for describing a limited amount of data.
+\remove{Even taking these limitations into account, most of our discussions will remain the same, including the very universal definition of locking and unlocking as the pre- and post-yield phases, asperity-topography correspondence, and arguably, long-term unlocking natures of some slow slip zones.}\add{Although the results of inverse analysis are bound to the data used, the concept of locking holds beyond the observational limit.
+The number of asperities determined by inverse analysis should not be viewed as the number of asperities that are present, but rather as the limit of resolution that can be objectively detected from the data.
+Our geodetic detection of megathrust asperities does not rule out the existence of smaller asperities.
+The fault condition that gradually changes over the interseismic timescale is also reflected in the seismicity level, where repeating earthquakes and microearthquakes operate as creep- and stress-meters of the plate boundary}~\citep{uchida2019repeating,uchide2022stress}\add{.
+These may facilitate discussion on seismological asperities that exist in hierarchical scales concealed alongside the largest asperities, including asperity-topography correspondence and the long-term unlocking of shallow slow-earthquake zones}~\citep{araki2017recurring}\add{ that trace the locking gap we detected.} As above, one should move to a higher resolution model as data increases, while it seems appropriate to start with a relatively simple model for describing a limited amount of data.